-Our Parent Committees are organized by parents with the assistance from Family Support Coordinators and Home Visitors.
+Our Parent Committees are organized by parents with the assistance from Family Advocates and Home Visitors.
 The committees support parents as the child’s first and most important teacher.

 Parent Committees meet monthly at a time and date convenient for the parents involved.
 Policy Council Representatives are encouraged to attend, creating an opportunity to share program information and participate at the site level.
 Parent Committees also offer a chance for parents to network and meet with other parents that may share similar concerns and interests.

 Family Nights happen at each classroom location and consist of activities designed for children in the program and are modified to meet other family members attending.
 Ideas are generated from the parents and carried out by staff and families together.
 A focus may come from a Parent Committee requesting activities designed around child development/ health/ nutrition/ mental health/ social services/ father involvement or other areas of interest.
 Family Nights are an excellent chance for families to see how our program promotes self-help skills, encourages language and provides physical activities.

 Family Nights are for the entire family.
 Family Nights incorporate fun and learning at the same time and are designed to promote interactive experiences that encourage child, family and staff engagement!